jmcnally17/metroid-invaders/README.md

 - Bunkers protecting the Laser Cannon at the bottom
 - Title screen
 - Play again option after game over
-- ***(Under consideration)*** Submit the player score into a database with their name at game over and display the leaderboard either at game over or on a live website
+- **_(Under consideration)_** Submit the player score into a database with their name at game over and display the leaderboard either at game over or on a live website

+## Gameplay

+The player controls a Laser Cannon shooter at the bottom of the window which can be moved horizontally using the left and right arrow keys.
+Pressing the spacebar will fire the laser directly upwards from the Cannon's current position at the time the spacebar is pressed.

 ## How To Use